OOI-CabledArray/metadataVerification/README.md

 In the final step we manually go through `deploymentVerification_YYYYMMDD.csv` and investigate instances where there is a deployment-raw file mismatch (highest priority) and where there is a deployment-image mismatch (high priority).

+## REPORT OUT: calibration verification
+This compares what is in OOI asset management github and what is in the originl vender file.
+For example, for a CTD it will go to OOI assett management and the CTD vendor file located on the RCA github and compare row for row each coefficient and the serial number.
+These report outs are cumulative 2014-present.